ZhiyuanYang0105/cnn-architecture-study/README.md

 - ResNet achieves the best performance, demonstrating the effectiveness of residual connections in training deep networks
 - Residual connections also lead to more stable and faster convergence

+Training curves show that ResNet achieves faster convergence and more stable optimization compared to LeNet and AlexNet.
 Overall, model depth and architectural design play a critical role in representation learning and generalization performance.

 ## Future Work